brucezztong/ZZTong-Prefabs/README.txt

 Added store_xs_11, store_xs_12, store_xs_13, store_xs_14, and store_xs_15.
 Bug fixes for various residential tiles.
 (Sidewalk issues) Bug fix for shelter_01.
 Damn missing textures.
+Bug fixes for POIs: intersection_01, intersection_02, and intersection_03.

 A20.6-ZZ013 :
 Added terrain stamps.
 This is a first-time thing for the modlet.